yogesh-haryana/Go-Charge-Redux-TS/README.md

 - Matrial CSS : MUI makeStyle is used to style the page and make it more attractive and user's eye comfortable.
 - Redux : Redux Library is used to managing state for entire application.
 - React Router - React Router is used to communicate between different pages.
+- Node JS : Node Js is used to create backend runtime environment and connectivity to database.
+- Express JS : Express Js is used to provide routes to various APIs with various controllers.
+- MongoDB : MongoDB is used as primary database.
+- Moongoose : Mongoose is used to create and manage secure data in mongoDB Collections.

 ## What I've Learnt :